 I love to write about close friends and families, and somehow social issues often turn up in my novels.
-I have a lot of difficulty being mean to my characters because I love them so much, and often have to go back during the edit and throw more stones at them.
+I have a lot of difficulty being mean to my characters because I love them so much, and often have to go back during the edits and throw more stones at them.

 When I’m not writing (which isn’t very often), I like to try new things.
 I garden (with limited success), I ride vintage motocross, including swinging on a sidecar, I make hand-bound journals and of course, I read.
 I love to learn new things and have recently discovered the joys and frustrations of knitting and crocheting.
 Some of my projects can be found below.

-I’m usually extremely organised and have recently discovered the joys of bullet-journalling, but strangely enough, I was a pantser when I first started writing, not know much about what my stories were going to be about.
+I’m usually extremely organised and enjoy bullet-journalling, but strangely enough, I was a pantser when I first started writing, not knowing much about what my stories were going to be about.
 These days I'm learning to plot a lot more.
 I enjoy talking about writing, and if you get me started it can be hard to shut me up.
 I’m always happy to help other writers on their journey as well.

 I love to travel and have been fortunate enough to spend time in Germany, the United Kingdom, New Zealand, Ecuador and South-East Asia.

 I live in Western Australia, not far from the beach, with my husband.